-What I started to notice after quieting my exhaust was that the engine makes a lot more noise then you think.
+What I started to notice after quieting my exhaust was that the engine makes a lot more noise than you think.
 The exhaust covers up the inner noises your engine makes when running.
 I started to think there was something wrong with my machine since I never really focused on those noises before.

 What Didn’t Work The Best

 I heard you could place stainless steel scrubbing pads or even copper ones into the exhaust.
-I tried that and really did not work as well as buying the store bought silencer.
+I tried that and really did not work as well as buying the store-bought silencer.
 The ATV even sounded odd with the pads in them.

-To be honest I did not get the warm fuzzies from doing this to my machine.
+To be honest, I did not get the warm fuzzies from doing this to my machine.
 It doesn’t seem or sound right so I removed them and went on my way.
 I don’t recommend doing this.

-If you have a dirt bike or and ATV and you got it second hand all you might need to do is repack it.
-The muffler could be loud because of the packaging is old and worn out.
-Pick up some repacking material like this stuff here and watch this video below to get an idea of how to do it.
+If you have a dirt bike or an ATV and you got it second hand all you might need to do is repack it.
+The muffler could be loud because the packaging is old and worn out.
+Pick up some repacking material like this stuff here *and watch this video below to get an idea of how to do it.